apompa/ionic-ng-boilerplate/tools.md

 We also define the `watch` task discussed earlier.
 This is covered in more detail in the main (README)[README.md].

-Grunt is the engine behind `ngBoilerplate`.
+Grunt is the engine behind `ionic-ng-Boilerplate`.
 It's the magic that makes it move.
 Just getting started, you won't need to alter `Gruntfile.js` at all, but as you get into more advanced application development, you will probably need to add more tasks and change some steps around to make this build your own.